 Zero Otto Nove

 2357 Arthur Avenue

 Serving up authentic Italian dishes in an open, airy space that evokes the spirit of an Italian grotto, Zero Otto Nove is one of my family's go-to spots.
-Brick oven pizza, mozzarella Caprese, and spaghetti with tiny meatballs, tomato sauce, and goat cheese are all kid favorites, though you really can't go wrong with anything here.
+Brick oven pizza, Mozzarella Caprese, and spaghetti with tiny meatballs, tomato sauce, and goat cheese are all kid favorites, though you really can't go wrong with anything here.

 2477 Arthur Avenue

 Don't let the outside fool you.
 From the sidewalk, you might expect a tiny restaurant, but head inside and you'll be delighted to find that a narrow hall opens to a huge outdoor seating area in warmer months and a covered, heated space in colder months.
-It's such a treat, and with a manu full of pizza, salads, and pasta, it's another favorite for my family.
+It's such a treat, and with a menu full of pizza, salads, and pasta, it's another favorite for my family.